 Federal funds must be used to supplement existing funds for program activities and cannot replace or supplant nonfederal funds that have been appropriated for the same purpose.

 Supplanting is prohibited under JAG.
-Please see the updated JAG FAQS on BJA's JAG web page for examples of supplanting.
+See the updated JAG FAQs on BJA's JAG web page for examples of supplanting.